 The rate of bone loss can be slowed with drugs, but adequate calcium and vitamin D ingestion and physical activity are critical to maintaining optimal bone mineral density.
 Modifiable risk factors should also be addressed.

 All men and women should consume at least 1000 mg of elemental calcium daily.
-An intake of 1200 mg/day (including dietary consumption) is recommended for postmenopausal women and older men and for periods of increased requirements, such as pubertal growth, pregnancy, and lactation.
+An intake of 1200 mg a day (including dietary consumption) is recommended for postmenopausal women and older men and for periods of increased requirements, such as pubertal growth, pregnancy, and lactation.
 Calcium intake should ideally be from dietary sources, with supplements used if dietary intake is insufficient.
 Calcium supplements are taken most commonly as calcium carbonate or calcium citrate.
 Calcium citrate is better absorbed in patients with achlorhydria, but both are well absorbed when taken with meals.
 Patients taking gastric acid suppressants (eg, proton pump inhibitors, H2 blockers) or those who have had gastric bypass surgery Bariatric Surgery Bariatric surgery is the surgical alteration of the stomach, intestine, or both to cause weight loss.
 In the US, about 250,000 bariatric operations are done in each year.
 Development of safer... read more should take calcium citrate to maximize absorption.
-Calcium should be taken in divided doses of 500 to 600 mg 2 or 3 times a day.
+Calcium should usually be taken in doses of 500 to 600 mg 2 times a day.

-Zoledronic acid (5 mg IV once/year)
+Zoledronic acid (5 mg IV once a year)

 Evidence supports a treatment duration with oral alendronate for 5 years or with IV zoledronic acid for 3 to 6 years (1 Treatment references Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
 Skeletal weakness leads to fractures... read more ).
 Optimal durations for other bisphosphonates are not yet known.